 Skip to content

-The code for the benchmarks is in this repository.
+All the code is available in this GitHub repository.

 What is color quantization Color quantization is the usage of quantization, a lossy compression technique, in color spaces in order to reduce the number of unique colors in an image.

 There is a lot of tutorials that show how to integrate Google Sign-In in your website, but only a handful show how to integrate it in a REST API.

 Today I’ll be showing how you can add Google Sign-In and still manage users in your back-end.

 Overview Here’s a sequence diagram showing how it all works:

 I got interested in ASP.NET Core 3.0 since the first preview and followed it very closely.
 I started using it since preview2 and will now soon go to production with it (preview9).